christianp/behind-the-design-of-numbas/source/explore.rst

 * When the student selects a next part, apply any penalty and create a new set of variables using the defined replacements.

+Scoring is tricky: you might be able to visit a part which awards marks arbitrarily often, so if the score for the question is just the sum of the scores for the parts, then the maximum score is unlimited.

+Instead, each part feeds into a named *objective*, with a fixed limit on its total score.
+Penalties are also named, with a maximum on each.
+The score for the question is the sum of the objectives' scores, minus the sum of the penalties.
+This helps to explain the marking to the student: their score is broken down into, for example, "identify critical points"; "classify solution" and so on.

+Navigation might be difficult: if a student goes down a long optional path, we need to make sure they can go back.
+The default theme displays breadcrumbs at the top of the question, and each part can optionally show a "go back to the previous part" link.

+The "end" of the question is not well-defined: there might be more paths that the student could have taken.
+It's up to the question author to tell the student when they're done.